Python API reference¶

 - Returns:

-{ total_entry_num (int): Entry numbers including ``NaN``. valid_entry_num (int): Entry numbers excluding ``NaN``. similar_num (int): Number of entries that the track1_np and track2_np have the same positive or negative sign. similar_rate (float): similar_num divide by valid_entry_num. }
+{ total_entry_num (int): Entry numbers including ``NaN``. valid_entry_num (int): Entry numbers excluding ``NaN``. similar_num (int): Number of entries that the track1_np and track2_np have the same positive or negative sign. similar_rate (float): similar_num divide by valid_entry_num. }- Return type:

 dict